 With this in mind, I highly recommend anyone new to this blog to start with my three part series on “What is Lean?” which can be found here, here and here.
 This will provide you with a general understanding of my own terminology/methodology and overall system approach to core “Lean/TPS” when reading later posts.
 I want to avoid more more confusion.

-I have also added a “Table of Contents” to the menu to help you navigate the site.
+I have also added a “Table of Contents”, that lists the posts in chronological order, to the menu to help you navigate the site.
 I hope you find this useful.